Drinking Soda During Pregnancy – Is It Safe?

 - Increase in blood pressure due to the presence of sodium in carbonated water

-- Can cause birth defects such as preterm birth or congenital disabilities
+- Can cause birth defects such as congenital disabilities

 - The excessive consumption of sugar and artificial sweeteners may lead to obese babies